eyulaeva1/annual_2023/README.md

 {{< figure src="/funding/msri-gmi3s/gmi3s-structure-overview.png" width="300px" class="float-right" caption="Overview of the GMI3S structure" >}}

-We have been continuing our efforts to enhance our Internet measurements, data analytics, and data sharing platforms and pipelines.
+We have been continuing our efforts to enhance our Internet measurements, data analytics, and data-sharing platforms and pipelines.
 These improvements aim to streamline the collection and curation of infrastructure data, making it easier to query, integrate, share, and analyze.
 Our ongoing work is guided by the framework of the GMI Design Project (Designing a Global Measurement Infrastructure to Improve Internet Security, or GMI3S).
 The objective of the GMI project is to design and prototype a new generation of measurement infrastructure for the Internet.
 Specifically, our attention is on security vulnerabilities (and consequential harms) that arise in the packet carriage layer of the Internet.
 We focus on the following system components:
  (1) The addressing architecture of the Internet, and systems to support address allocation, management, and use; (2) The global routing protocol of the Internet, the Border Gateway Protocol, or BGP; (3) The Domain Name System, or DNS, which maps from high-level names to IP addresses; (4) The Certificate Authority system, which manages encryption keys for applications.
 ([GMI3S Design Project website](https://gmi3s.caida.org/))
+We organize our work into four tasks.
+Our first task is to design, prototype, test and evaluate a new highly distributed network measurement platform capable of capturing several types of data relevant to security research, as well as hosting new vetted experiments.
+This task requires consideration of both dedicated hardware and virtualized software deployments, in a modular architecture that allows hosting sites to opt in to measurements as policy allows.
+Our second task includes many facets of data management: meta-data ontologies; standardizing data exchange formats; tools to support data curation and documentation; and techniques for efficient data sharing, discovery, use, and dissemination.
+Our third task focuses on community-oriented infrastructure that enables use of the data for a broad set of cybersecurity research and beyond.
+This task tackles issues with sensitive data that raise privacy or corporate concerns.
+One subtask is to bridge the current gap between emerging data disclosure control technologies and measurement and security practitioners.
+We are exploring the relevance of computer science advances such as differential privacy and secure multi-party computation, to current and emerging cybersecurity research priorities.
+We are designing a set of legal enablers, e.g., normalization of data-sharing agreements, and socializing these among our partners and the larger community as part of our fourth task, outreach.
+Task four includes workshops, curriculum development, and STEM/cybersecurity work force training.
+To prototype our design, we are working with the community of Research and Educations (R&E) networks, which interconnect campuses and research centers across the globe as well as industry and governmental organizations.
 Below we list the project 2023 progress highlights.
+Task 1 Designing Data Acquisition
 #### Active Measurements
 @@from M24 and M30 reports
 ##### Archipelago